bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-number-game/learn-react-basics-by-creating-a-number-game.md

 <img alt="Demo" src="/demo.gif" width="640"/>

-So the objective of the game is to select (click) the numbers in the box on the left that add up to the given number.
-When you made a mistake, click the numbers in the box on the right to move them back left.
+The objective of the game is to select (click) the numbers in the box on the left that add up to the given number.
+When you made a mistake, click the numbers in the box on the right to move them back to the left.
 When ready (de)selecting numbers, click Done and the app will tell whether your attempt was correct or incorrect.
-To start all over again, click the Reset button.
+To start all over again while playing, click the Reset button.

 Wanna give it a try yourself? https://react-number-game-v1.netlify.app

 ### Let's start building

 I'll build this app using [Create React App].
-In this blog post I won't go into CSS styling, but if you're interested, the CSS stylesheet I'll use can be found [on GitHub].
+In this blog post I won't go into CSS styling, but if you're interested, the CSS stylesheet I'll use can be found [on my GitHub].

 To keep it simple, the app will consist of one component, the `App` component.
 Let's start with some basic plumbing of the different sections of the game and apply the CSS I've prepared: